SirRuggie/MBR-xbebenk/Usage.md

   * Select the Profiles sub-tab and click the blue down arrow to pull the CoC Shared Prefs (
     * Clicking the blue down arrow saves your current BlueStacks Logged in clash session to the current MyBotRun Profile (MyVillage folder)

+* Click Start Bot and watch it work

 ## <a name="multi"></a>Multi-Session